Clan Logan

 Fast Castle, Coldingham, East Lothian.
 Passed by marriage to Sir Robert Logan of Restalrig in 1580.
 He died here two years later having been outlawed for his part in the Gowrie Conspiracy.

-Click here to buy a unique personalised Clan Logan certificate.
+Purchase our personalised Clan Logan certificate.